-- Currently in Canada, it is only found in Alberta.
+- Currently in Canada, it has only been found in Alberta.

-- Infected fish swim in a whirled, corkscrew pattern and will find feeding difficult and will be more vulnerable to predators.
+- Infected fish swim in a whirled, corkscrew pattern, which makes feeding difficult and increases vulnerability to predators.

 - This parasite can cause mortality rates as high as 90% in infected populations.